cunnie/writings/i_am_become_forever.md

 So fierce, the ball, the unwinding.
 She was lost in some cosmic conflict of strands.

+In the back of her mind she was aware that the conflict was changing Taggart, rewiring him, making him stronger in ways he could not yet imagine, making him like her.

 And suddenly there was a turn of the tide.
-She knew in the lifespan of large stars, the minute before they go supernova, there is a brief period when they exhaust their fuel: the iron in the core of the star begins to undergo fusion, but rather than releasing energy, it absorbs energy, and that is the death knell of the star: it rapidly implodes on itself and then, in an incredible burst of energy brighter than anything else in the Universe, explodes in a Supernova.
+In the lifespan of large stars, the minute before they go supernova, there is a brief period when they exhaust their
+fuel: the iron in the core of the star begins to undergo fusion, but rather than releasing energy, it absorbs energy, and that is the death knell of the star: it rapidly implodes on itself and then, in an incredible burst of energy brighter than anything else in the Universe, explodes in a Supernova.

 And so it was with Taggart: the ball containing his grief suddenly gave way, and the resulting explosion of grief and sorrow overwhelmed Julia — she felt herself